geojeff/kivy-statecharts/README.rst

     python setup dev (for setting up for testing)

-Be warned: This addon is in alpha state.
+Be warned: This project is in alpha state.
 Use it at your own risk.

 Using kivy-statecharts
 ======================